-Our faculty include a long list of authors, researchers and Fulbright Scholars who are actively shaping their fields and enriching communities — and involving their students as they do it.
+Our faculty includes a long list of authors and scholars who are actively shaping their fields and engaging in groundbreaking research that shapes the way they teach.

 By the Numbers